 Canolfan Bro Llanwnda Community Centre is located next door to the school and hosts several activities including the Cylch Meithrin and Cylch Ti a Fi.
-As the Centre is independent from the school it is not anticipated that the closure of the school will have any negative impact the continuation of it's Cylch Meithrin, Cylch Ti a Fi or other events.
+As the Centre is independent from the school it is not anticipated that the closure of the school will have a significant direct impact on the continuation of the Cylch Meithrin, Cylch Ti a Fi or other events.
+Should the proposal be implemented, support will be available from Gwynedd Council's Community Support Unit in order to assist with any negative effects.